 This Korean-style tofu with spicy meat sauce recipe is our take on mapo tofu.
 This recipe is hearty, packed with protein and simmered in a spicy sauce.

 Mapo tofu (mapo doufu) itself is originally known to be a Chinese dish that originated from the Sichuan province.
-Authentic mapo tofu dishes are traditionally very spicy, and has a distinct bright red color.
+Authentic mapo tofu dishes are traditionally very spicy and have a distinct bright red color.
 It’s also typically made with minced beef.
 You will find that there are many different variations of mapo tofu recipes.
 Today, we are sharing a Korean-style mapo tofu recipe.

 Recommended items for this recipe: